CAGE - What can it do for you?

 No charge for shipping within Japan.

 Shipping outside Japan, extra fee will be charged.
-Please refer our Shipping, Packing Charge Information

 The library will be shipped at RT as dried pellet.